 Sure, you may think they spend a little too much on clothes or they waste money on the newest gadget, but what about their good spending habits?
 Are they the one who always remembers to pay the utility bills?
 Or keeps a balanced budget?

 Whatever the case may be, everyone has their own strengths and weaknesses.
 If you want to discuss your partner’s spending, then consider what strengths they bring to your financial situation as well as your concerns.
-Discussing finances from a neutral position where both good and bad habits are acknowledged can help avoid conflict.
+Discussing finances from a neutral position where you acknowledge both good and bad habits can help avoid conflict.

 5. Be honest